buiapp/reaktiv/docs/api/utils.md

     # This creates a dependency on the 'name' signal
     person = name()

-    # Method 1: Using a lambda function (original approach)
+    # Use context manager to read signals without tracking
+    with untracked():
         # This does NOT create a dependency on the 'greeting' signal
-    prefix1 = untracked(lambda: greeting())

-    # Method 2: Passing the signal directly (new approach)
-    # This also does NOT create a dependency on the 'greeting' signal
-    prefix2 = untracked(greeting)
+        prefix = greeting()

-    # Both methods produce the same result
-    assert prefix1 == prefix2

-    print(f"{prefix1}, {person}!")
+    print(f"{prefix}, {person}!")

 logger = Effect(log_message)  # Prints: "Hello, Alice!"

 # This will trigger the effect because 'name' is a dependency
 name.set("Bob")  # Prints: "Hello, Bob!"

-# This will NOT trigger the effect because 'greeting' is accessed via untracked()
+# This will NOT trigger the effect because 'greeting' was accessed inside untracked()
 greeting.set("Hi")  # No effect execution
 ```